beyarkay/masters-thesis/src/05_results.md

 \begin{figure}[!h]
     \centering
     \includegraphics[height=5cm]{src/imgs/graphs/05_in_depth_cusum_p_vs_r_thresh}
-    \caption{Plot a: Precision vs recall plot for all CuSUM models trained on 51 classes, with the model's $F_1$ scores as contours in grey.
+    \caption{Plot a: precision-recall plot for all CuSUM models trained on 51 classes, with the model's $F_1$ scores as contours in grey.
 Note that the scales of the axes have been adjusted to better show this model's data.
 Plot b: the CuSUM threshold value plotted against the $F_1$ score, showing the diminishing returns